FAMILY AND MEDICAL LEAVE VIOLATIONS

 The law sets firm deadlines for reporting FMLA violations.
 For more information, see article on FMLA Rights.

 If you’ve been subjected to discrimination, contact Rich Daugherty.
 Whether your employment has been wrongfully terminated, you’re in fear of losing your job unlawfully, or you’re stuck in an untenable situation, contact Rich.
-He will stand by your side every step of the way to resolve your case fairly.

 In addition to litigating cases, Rich negotiates confidential severance agreements and executive exit agreements favorable to his clients.

-Speak with Rich Daugherty
+Contact Rich Daugherty

 Please enter your best phone number.